Local Storage seems to be disabled in your browser.

 1. Drink plenty of water.

-2. Refrigerate the lesion with running water at room temperature for several minutes or with the application of Moisturizing Gel.
+2. Refrigerate the lesion with running water at room temperature for several minutes or with the application of Aloe vera.
 Do not use ice under any circumstances, as this is counterproductive.

-3. Use Pure Aloe Vera Gel which has soothing and cooling ingredients of the skin.
+3. Use Aloe vera which has soothing and cooling ingredients of the skin.
 The crystal containing the Aloe vera plant is filled with water and essential nutrients that stimulate cell repair to restore sun-affected skin.

 Its properties combat dryness and soothe irritation from first- and second-degree burns.